AppointmentGuru/AppointmentGuru-Website/terms.md

 ### 8. Cost and subscription

-8.1 AppointmentGuru requests a monthly (30-day) subscription fee be paid via credit card once a customer has enjoyed a free trial for two months.
+8.1 AppointmentGuru requests a monthly (30-day) subscription fee be paid via credit card once a customer has enjoyed a free trial for one month.

 8.2 After the second month, customers will be requested to enter credit card details to purchase a repeating monthly subscription.
 If customers decline to subscribe, their AppointmentGuru account will become read-only (no functionality will be possible) with the option of upgrading to a paid subscription at any time.